-Senior Leader in Charge: K Leonard Key Stage 5 Co-ordinator: Ms A Jackson Key Stage 4 Co-ordinator: Mr P Sexton Acting Key Stage 3 Leaders: Ms A Cordwell/Mr I Mohammed
+Senior Leader in Charge: K Leonard Key Stage 5 Co-ordinator: Ms A Jackson Key Stage 4 Co-ordinator: Mr P Sexton Key Stage Co-ordinator: Mr I Mohammed

 Mastery: A Different Approach

 In order to best prepare pupils for the rigorous new GCSE courses that have recently been introduced, students will now be working through a Mastery-style curriculum at KS3.
 This involves spending more time and looking deeper into topics which might have been skipped over in the past - it is not enough for a pupil to know how to answer a question, they must also understand why it is the answer.